📋 In this article:

 It’s not instantaneous.
 It’s physiological.

-So even with a good treatment, you don’t see a clean nail in two weeks.
+So even with a good treatment, you don’t see a healthy nail in two weeks.
 The base of the nail is gradually seen to grow healthy, while the infected portion slides towards the end, where it is finally cut.

 You have to treat the right thing for you to have the best results.
 It’s our job to differentiate — an antifungal polish applied for 9 months to a traumatic nail doesn’t matter.
 It just gives the illusion that we are taking care of the problem.